EU, Ukraine hold talks on gas as tension with Moscow climbs

 Concerns reached a new pitch after pro-Moscow protesters seized buildings in eastern Ukraine's mainly Russian-speaking industrial heartland, which Kiev said is a replay of events in Crimea, the peninsula Moscow annexed last month.

-At the same time, Kiev missed a midnight deadline to reduce its $2.2 billion (1.3 billion pounds) debt owed to Russia for natural gas supplies.
+At the same time, Kiev missed a midnight deadline to reduce its $2.2 billion debt owed to Russia for natural gas supplies.

 That adds to concerns Russia could cut off Ukraine's gas supplies, with possible knock-on effects for the European Union.